ChebbiL/barrier-and-look-back-options/src/README.md

 ```

 #### Delta
-In order to compute the call option price, you can use the following method.
+In order to compute the call option delta, you can use the following method.
 By default (with any string input or no input at all), the method used is _likelihood ratios_.
 ```
 double call.delta();
 ```